Toutatis (roller coaster): Theme

 Toutatis (pronounced /cel/ in Gaulish) is a Celtic god who was worshipped in ancient Gaul and Britain, and widely interpreted to be a tribal protector.
 In the Asterix comics, the name is commonly used within the catchphrase "By Toutatis!" to parody religious swearing.
 Toutatis' thematic set pieces were designed and produced by Bordeaux-based KAERU Theme Park Design, a firm that had also worked on OzIris.
 The music was composed by Benjamin Ribolet.

 Budget

-Throughout the development, manufacturing, and construction of Toutatis, Parc Astérix spent a total of €28 million ($29.7 million USD).
+Throughout the development, manufacturing, and construction of Toutatis, Parc Astérix spent a total of €28 million (US$29.7 million).
 The recorded expenditure is as seen below;